Michele G. Kunz, MSN, ANP, RN, NPD-BC

 • Published author and conference speaker.

-• I offer my AHA approved classes in our classroom, in your office, or hospital unit.
+• Offers AHA-approved classes in her classroom, in your office, or hospital unit.

-• I also certify the students at several medical and nursing colleges and universities.
+• Also certifies the students and teaching staff at several medical, nursing, and PA colleges and universities.

-Kunz is an AHA Certified Instructor and specializes in providing AHA Certification classes in ACLS, BLS, and PALS.
+Kunz is an AHA Certified Instructor who provides AHA Certification classes in ACLS, BLS, and PALS.
 She is also a certified six-sigma green belt (CSSGB).
-And also licensed in NY as an RN and as an ANP.
+And she is also licensed in NY as an RN and ANP.

-Kunz has been a clinical nursing educator for over 29 years.
-During those years, she has helped many thousands of nurses improve their own job performance and increase their own job satisfaction.
-Kunz considers herself to be a nurse’s nurse, because she is not hidden away in a classroom or office, but out on the floor everyday – interacting with hospital management, the nurses, the patients, and the physicians.
+Kunz has been a clinical nursing educator for over 39 years.
+She has helped thousands of nurses improve their job performance and increase job satisfaction during those years.
+Kunz considers herself a nurse’s nurse because she is not hidden away in a classroom or office but out on the floor every day – interacting with hospital management, the nurses, the patients, and the physicians.

-For many years Kunz was the Director of Nursing Education and Informatics at Long Island College Hospital in Brooklyn, NY.
+Kunz was the Nursing Education and Informatics Director at Long Island College Hospital in Brooklyn, NY, for many years.
 She was in the LICH Nursing Education Department for 25 years.
-She also developed the desire to teach nurses over 33 years ago when she was an ICU nurse at Staten Island University Hospital.
-It was at SIUH that Kunz realized that she could learn how to be a better nurse by teaching the other nurses.
-Kunz haven’t stopped teaching since then.
+She also developed the desire to teach nurses over 34 years ago when she was an ICU nurse at Staten Island University Hospital.
+At SIUH, Kunz realized she could learn to be a better nurse by teaching other nurses.
+Kunz hasn’t stopped teaching since then.

-Kunz is also the Director of Medical Training at Dickson Keanaghan, LLC, a company that she helped create, where she trains and certifies the medical staff at over 600 hospitals, medical offices, and surgi-centers throughout Long Island, New York City, and Westchester.
+Kunz is also the Director of Medical Training at Dickson Keanaghan, LLC, a company she helped create.
+Here she trains and certifies the medical staff at over 700 hospitals, surgicenters, medical offices, dental offices, walk-in medical offices, major drug stores, several colleges and universities, several public schools, one military base, and one prison on Long Island, New York.

-Kunz has developed and led the company’s diverse revenue streams which tap into print and electronic media that reach consumers in retail stores and campus bookstores throughout the world, and on their computer, mobile phone, television, and every other consumer electronic device.
+Kunz has developed and led the company’s diverse revenue streams, which tap into print and electronic media that reach consumers in retail stores and campus bookstores worldwide, and on their electronic devices.

-Creator of Dickson Keanaghan’s flagship product, the best-selling Zombie Notes Study Charts.
-These study charts are used by hospitals, colleges, RNs, NPs, PAs, DOs, and MDs throughout America.
+Co-creator of Dickson Keanaghan’s flagship product, the Zombie Notes Study Charts.
+Hospitals, colleges, RNs, NPs, PAs, DOs, and MDs throughout the US use these study charts.
 Kunz and his wife Michele have produced these study charts since 1984.
-They have become the most sought after and trusted study charts of their type.
-Many of them have consistently been the top seller in several different categories on Amazon.
-The Zombie Notes Study Charts are distributed throughout America and to every country where English is spoken – including to our soldiers all over the world who are medical professionals that need to maintain their certifications.
+Many have consistently been top sellers in several categories on Amazon.

-By 2008 they began publishing their first nursing book.
-This first book was a student-friendly edition of Florence Nightingale’s Notes on Nursing.
-In its first year it became ‘required reading’, and also put on the ‘recommended reading list’ of many university and college nursing programs, throughout the USA and Canada.
-This recognition help propel this book into the best-selling book in its category.
+In 2008 they published their first nursing book – an annotated nursing-student-friendly edition of Florence Nightingale’s Notes on Nursing.
+It became ‘required reading’ in its first year and put on the ‘recommended reading list’ of several university and college nursing programs throughout the US and Canada.